Your browser does not support JavaScript! Skip to main content

 • Do you support the analysis of GPU-based architectures for multicore timing behavior?

 • How do I know when my testing is complete?
-How much is enough to satisfy CAST-32A?
+How much is enough to satisfy AC 20-193/AMC 20-193?

-As per CAST-32A, each interference channel on the system must be analyzed to ensure that its effects on timing behavior have been mitigated.
+As per AC 20-193, AMC 20-193 and CAST-32A, each interference channel on the system must be analyzed to ensure that its effects on timing behavior have been mitigated.
 Some channels may be eliminated by architectural analysis or because they are deactivated for your system.
-For all channels that have not been eliminated, CAST-32A requires that multicore timing analysis be done to ensure that software operates within its timing deadlines.
+For all channels that have not been eliminated, the guidance requires that multicore timing analysis be done to ensure that software operates within its timing deadlines.
 For each channel, one must provide analysis test reports and a summary to show that the set of tests is complete – Rapita provides this service to show completeness.
-Note that CAST-32A includes objectives other than testing, such as planning objectives.
-We provide templates to help you complete these.

 • Is cache partitioning helpful or harmful to multicore timing performance?